F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

  - [Configuration Example](#configuration-example)

 ## Introduction
 This solution uses a CloudFormation Template to launch a single NIC deployment a BIG-IP VE in an Amazon Virtual Private Cloud.
-The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of F5 is running with a single interface, which processes both management and data plane traffic.
 This is a traditional model in the cloud where the deployment is considered one-armed.
+The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

 You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.

 For each licensing option (hourly billing, bring your own license, licensing via BIG-IQ), you have the option of using a *production stack* template.
-This template differs from the other templates in that this template deploys without creating or attaching any public IP addresses to the BIG-IP VEs (note that outbound Internet access for the BIG-IP is still required).
-This can be useful (or possibly required) in deployments where accessing resources does not require a public IP address on the BIG-IP VE, such as users connecting to internal applications using a VPN.
+This template differs from the typical *existing stack* templates in that a production stack template deploys without creating or attaching any public IP addresses to the BIG-IP VEs (note that outbound Internet access for the BIG-IP is still required).
+This can be useful, or possibly required, where dictated by security policy or in deployments where accessing resources does not require a public IP address on the BIG-IP VE, such as users connecting to internal applications using a VPN.

-See the **[Configuration Example](#configuration-example)** section for a configuration diagram and more information for this solution.

 ## Prerequisites
 The following are prerequisites and notes for the F5 single NIC CFT:
   - An AWS VPC with one subnet.
 This subnet requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.